Delivering High Impact Interventions at Scale: Teledermatology

 across the Norfolk & Waveney System.

 Over several months, our senior managers and lead clinician worked very closely with the NNPC, Norfolk & Waveney CCG and key stakeholders from the acute hospitals in Norfolk to design the service.
 As the chosen delivery partner to the NNPC for this innovative service, we produced key documents that were required to ensure the success of the service.
-These included tele-dermatology guides for primary care referrers and patients, dermoscopy guidelines, tele-dermatology consent form and many other learning resources.
+These included teledermatology guides for primary care referrers and patients, dermoscopy guidelines, teledermatology consent forms and many other learning resources.

-Our clinicians provide an enhanced advice and guidance service by producing a detailed management plan to each GP.
+Our clinicians provide enhanced advice and guidance service by producing a detailed management plan for each GP.

-Since January 2021 to mid-April 2021, we have used this model to re-direct 81% of cases away from secondary care.
+From January 2021 to mid-April 2021, we used this model to re-direct 81% of cases away from secondary care.

 KPI: >60% reduction in the number of patients requiring onward referrals to secondary care